Flutter-GG/HW-2/README.md

-# project2 in Flutter Bootcamp
+# projec2 in Flutter Bootcamp Application to follow the news

 Form Abdulelah Aljuraysi